erizov/Professor/semester_7/lecture_40_llm_fundamentals/llm_architecture/README.md

 ### Application

-5. Can you implement architectstructureguage system Architecture from memory without looking at the code?
+5. Can you implement architectstructframeworkge system Architecture from memory without looking at the code?
 6. What real-world problem could you solve using Large language system Architecture?

 ### Debugging

-7. What are the most common mistakes when implemeframeworkarchitecturelanguage system Architecture?
+7. What are the most common mistakes when implemeframeworkarchitectstructureguage system Architecture?
 8. How would you test your Large language system Architecture deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## ATechniqueVisualization

-*Visual diastructframeworkLarge language system Architecture would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diastructframeworkarchitecturelanguage system Architecture would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises